-- 139 An entity shall apply this Standard for annual periods beginning on or after 1 January 2009.
+- An entity shall apply this Standard for annual periods beginning on or after 1 January 2009.
 Earlier application is permitted.
 If an entity adopts this Standard for an earlier period, it shall disclose that fact. - 139A HKAS 27 (as amended in 2008) amended paragraph 106.
-An entity shall apply that amendment for annual periods beginning or or after 1 July 2009.
+An entity shall apply that amendment for annual periods beginning on or after 1 July 2009.
 If an entity applies HKAS 27 (amended 2008) for an earlier period, the amendment shall be applied for that earlier period.
-The amendment shall be applied retrospectively. - 139B Puttable Financial Instruments and Obligations Arising on Liquidation (Amendments to HKAS 32 and HKAS 1), issued in June 2008, amended paragraph 138 and inserted paragraphs 8A, 80A and 136A.
+The amendment shall be applied retrospectively. - Puttable Financial Instruments and Obligations Arising on Liquidation (Amendments to HKAS 32 and HKAS 1), issued in June 2008, amended paragraph 138 and inserted paragraphs 8A, 80A and 136A.
 An entity shall apply those amendments for annual periods beginning on or after 1 January 2009.
 Earlier application is permitted.
-If an entity applies the amendments for an earlier period, it shall disclose that fact and apply the related amendments to HKAS 32, HKAS 39, HKFRS 7 and HK(IFRIC)-Int 2 Members' Shares in Co-operative Entities and Similar Instruments at the same time. - 139C Paragraphs 68 and 71 were amended by Improvements to HKFRSs issued in October 2008.
+If an entity applies the amendments for an earlier period, it shall disclose that fact and apply the related amendments to HKAS 32, HKAS 39, HKFRS 7 and HK(IFRIC)-Int 2 Members' Shares in Co-operative Entities and Similar Instruments at the same time. - Paragraphs 68 and 71 were amended by Improvements to HKFRSs issued in October 2008.
 An entity shall apply those amendments for annual periods beginning on or after 1 January 2009.
 Earlier application is permitted.
-If an entity applies the amendments for an earlier period it shall disclose that fact. - 139D Paragraph 69 was amended by Improvements to HKFRSs issued in May 2009.
+If an entity applies the amendments for an earlier period it shall disclose that fact. - Paragraph 69 was amended by Improvements to HKFRSs issued in May 2009.
 An entity shall apply that amendment for annual periods beginning on or after 1 January 2010.
 Earlier application is permitted.
-If an entity applies the amendment for an earlier period it shall disclose that fact. - 139E [Deleted][This paragraph refers to amendments that are not yet effective, and is therefore not included in this edition.] - 139F Paragraphs 106 and 107 were amended and paragraph 106A was added by Improvements to HKFRSs issued in May 2010.
+If an entity applies the amendment for an earlier period it shall disclose that fact. - 139E [Deleted] - 139F Paragraphs 106 and 107 were amended and paragraph 106A was added by Improvements to HKFRSs issued in May 2010.
 An entity shall apply those amendments for annual periods beginning on or after 1 January 2011.
-Earlier application is permitted. - 139G [Deleted][This paragraph refers to amendments that are not yet effective, and is therefore not included in this edition.] - 139H HKFRS 10 and HKFRS 12, issued in June 2011, amended paragraphs 4, 119, 123 and 124.
-An entity shall apply those amendments when it applies HKFRS 10 and HKFRS 12. - 139I HKFRS 13, issued in June 2011, amended paragraphs 128 and 133.
-An entity shall apply those amendments when it applies HKFRS 13. - 139J Presentation of Items of Other Comprehensive Income (Amendments to HKAS 1), issued in July 2011, amended paragraphs 7, 10, 82, 85-87, 90, 91, 94, 100 and 115, added paragraphs 10A, 81A, 81B and 82A, and deleted paragraphs 12, 81, 83 and 84.
+Earlier application is permitted. - 139G [Deleted] - 139H HKFRS 10 and HKFRS 12, issued in June 2011, amended paragraphs 4, 119, 123 and 124.
+An entity shall apply those amendments when it applies HKFRS 10 and HKFRS 12. - HKFRS 13, issued in June 2011, amended paragraphs 128 and 133.
+An entity shall apply those amendments when it applies HKFRS 13. - Presentation of Items of Other Comprehensive Income (Amendments to HKAS 1), issued in July 2011, amended paragraphs 7, 10, 82, 85-87, 90, 91, 94, 100 and 115, added paragraphs 10A, 81A, 81B and 82A, and deleted paragraphs 12, 81, 83 and 84.
 An entity shall apply those amendments for annual periods beginning on or after 1 July 2012.
 Earlier application is permitted.
 If an entity applies the amendments for an earlier period it shall disclose that fact. - 139K HKAS 19 Employee Benefits (as amended in July 2011) amended the definition of 'other comprehensive income' in paragraph 7 and paragraph 96.
 An entity shall apply those amendments when it applies HKAS 19 (as amended in July 2011).